albbra/Hololive_Schedule_WPF/README.md

 # Hololive Schedule Viewer (WPF)

-This C# application provides a user-friendly interface for viewing the schedule of streams from popular VTuber agency, Hololive.
+This C# application provides a user-friendly interface for viewing the schedule of streams from popular VTuber agency: Hololive.
 It dynamically fetches data from the [Hololive Schedule](https://schedule.hololive.tv/lives) webpage and presents it in an organized manner, allowing users to easily browse upcoming streams.

 ## Features: